-Hickory Robot is an award-winning, energetic, newgrass quartet from Cincinnati that has established itself as one of the top acts in the region, with a powerful and dynamic live show featuring fantastic female vocals driving "stellar songwriting" and "impeccable musicianship".
+Hickory Robot is an award-winning, energetic, newgrass quintet from Cincinnati that has established itself as one of the top acts in the region, with a powerful and dynamic live show featuring fantastic female vocals driving "stellar songwriting" and "impeccable musicianship".
 The Robot is on the rise!Share

 "Hickory Robot hail from the fertile acoustic soil of Cincinnati, Ohio.
 The original trio of guitarist Jim Pelz, mandolinist Scott Carnder, and fiddler Lauren Schloemer came together in 2008 and by 2010 had released an album of critically-praised originals entitled Firefly.
 Citybeat Magazine noted the "stellar songwriting" and "impeccable musicianship".
 2011 saw bassist Mike Georgin complete the quartet and a year of constant gigging that resulted in a Cincinnati Entertainment Award nomination for best Bluegrass band.